 Words: The first thought after smelling is the freshness of pomelo but without the bitter part.
 It’ body is very light but delivers a medium long sour finish along with a sweetness that forms.

-Spirits: Rebel Yell
+Spirits and others: Rebel Yell

 Ingredients: La Perruche Brown Sugar, Soda Singha, Angostura Bitters, Peychaud’s Bitters, Chocolate Bitters